Joselyne Edwards: Ultimate Fighting Championship

 Edwards, as a replacement for Bethe Correia, faced Wu Yanan on January 16, 2021, at UFC on ABC: Holloway vs. Kattar.
 She won the bout via unanimous decision.

 Edwards, as a replacement for Nicco Montaño, faced Karol Rosa on February 6, 2021, at UFC Fight Night: Overeem vs. Volkov.
 Edwards lost the fight via unanimous decision.

 Edwards was scheduled to face Zarah Fairn Dos Santos on August 28, 2021, at UFC on ESPN: Barboza vs. Chikadze.
 However, the contest was cancelled in late July as Edwards was removed from the event in favor of another bout.

 Edwards faced Jessica-Rose Clark at UFC Fight Night: Costa vs. Vettori on October 23, 2021.
 She lost the fight via unanimous decision.

 Edwards faced Ramona Pascual on June 11, 2022, at UFC 275.
 She won the fight via unanimous decision.
 11 out of 16 media outlets scored the bout as a win for Pascual.

 In a quick turnaround, Edwards replaced an injured Mariya Agapova to face Ji Yeon Kim at UFC 277 on July 9, 2022.
 At the weigh-ins, Edwards weighed in at 137.5 pounds, one and a half pounds over the bantamweight non-title fight limit and was fined 20% of her purse, which went to her opponent Kim.
 She won the fight via split decision.

+Edwards faced Lucie Pudilová on April 15, 2023, at UFC on ESPN 44.
+At the weigh-ins, Edwards weighed in at 136.5 pounds, half a pound over the bantamweight non-title fight limit.
+Consequently, Edwards was fined 20% of her purse, which was awarded to Pudilová.
+She won the fight via a controversial split decision.
+Cageside commentators Daniel Cormier, Michael Bisping, and Brendan Fitzgerald all expressed shock that Edwards was declared the winner, with numerous media outlets also scoring the fight in favor of Pudilová.

+Edwards faced Nora Cornolle on September 2, 2023, at UFC Fight Night 226.
+She lost the fight via unanimous decision.

+Edwards faced Ailín Pérez on June 1, 2024, at UFC 302.
+She lost the fight again by unanimous decision.

+Edwards faced Tamires Vidal on October 19, 2024 at UFC Fight Night 245.
+At the weigh-ins, Edwards weighed in at 139 pounds, three pounds over the bantamweight non-title fight limit.
+The bout proceeded at catchweight and Edwards was fined 30 percent of her purse which went to her opponent Vidal.
+She won the fight via a rear-naked choke submission at the end of the third round.

-Edwards is scheduled to face Lucie Pudilová on April 15, 2023 at UFC on ESPN 44.
+Edwards faced Chelsea Chandler on April 26, 2025 at UFC on ESPN 66.
+She won the fight by technical knockout in the first round.

+Edwards was set to face former UFC Women's Bantamweight Championship challenger Mayra Bueno Silva on August 9, 2025 at UFC on ESPN 72.
+However, Bueno Silva pulled out due to undisclosed reasons and was replaced by Priscila Cachoeira.
+Edwards won the fight by knockout in the first round.
+This fight earned her a Performance of the Night award.